Wednesday 7th February - Happy Birthday Jilly

 Here we are with our trophy and rosette at the Barnstaple show.
 Well done Jilly.

 It was a very hot day and so the dogs only did three of their seven runs.
 Sasha has a gene that makes her prone to border collie collapse and this means that she can collapse if she does too much in the heat.
-She's never been able to do much in the way of training but what she does she really enjoys.
+She's never been able to do much in the way of training and she has done agility for years, only jumping, but what she does she really enjoys.
 It's quite hard work for little Jilly over full height jumps so we pulled out of the special classes we'd entered.

 Here's our winning run.
 (Click anywhere on the image to see it on Youtube.)